Amutheezan/amutheezan.github.io/docs/futurebus+.md

 you can perform these entire steps by simply go to the ```verification``` directory and run the command ```sh run.sh```.

 ## Verification using Murphi3.1
-Please note that Murphi3.1 come installed with
+Please note that Murphi3.1 come installed with docker image so no need to worry about downloading and setting up.

 I structure the code as follows,

 * constants - to define constants such as number of processor, number of values